janhq/server/docs/guides/prompt-orchestration.md

       "role": "system",
       "content": "You are Jan, a helpful AI assistant...\n\nUse a friendly, warm, and encouraging tone..."
     },
+    {
+      "role": "user",
-    {"role": "user", "content": "Create a function to validate email addresses"}
+      "content": "Create a function to validate email addresses" }
   ]
 }
 ```